sdean14/bananaTime/README.md

 ```

 ### Posting On Walls
-You can easily post on your own wall or on news feed page.
+You can easily post to your own news feed page.

-You can also delete and edit your own posts.
+You can also delete and edit your own posts